TheFurryGamer2016/blog/_posts/2021-06-10-Inclusivity-pride-flags.md

 ### Orange for Enthusiasm ###
 {:.chevron-header.orange}

-Enthusiasm is extremely important in the GSM community.
+Enthusiasm is extremely important in the GRSM community.
 It drives our creativity, our expression & presentation, our desire to push for a better world.
 Without enthusiasm, we would fade into the background; it liberates us and brings us into the public consciousness!